forward3d/baidu-sms/README.md

 # Baidu Search Marketing Service

-This gem is an easy-to-use, thin wrapper around the Baidu Search Marketing Service API.
+This gem is an easy-to-use, thin wrapper around the Baidu Search Marketing Service SOAP API v3.

+This gem does not support the v3 JSON API, nor does it support the v4 JSON API or the BulkJobService.

 ## Installation